shahmeetk/Resume/README.md

 - **Multi-Cloud Governance Framework** - Emirates Group IT
 - **DevSecOps Transformation** - eInfochips

-## 📂 Portfolio Structure

-This repository serves as my professional portfolio and contains:

-- **Website**: A responsive portfolio website showcasing my skills and experience
-- **Resume**: PDF version of my resume
-- **Certifications**: Links to my certification repository
-- **Assets**: Images, CSS, and JavaScript files for the portfolio

-## 📝 Blog
+## ⚠️ Repository Status: Archived

+**This repository has been archived and is no longer maintained.**

+### New Locations

+- **Portfolio Website**: My professional portfolio is now available at [shahmeetk.github.io](https://shahmeetk.github.io)
-My technical blog posts are available in a separate repository at [github.com/shahmeetk/blogs](https://github.com/shahmeetk/blogs).
+- **Blog Posts**: My technical blog posts are available at [github.com/shahmeetk/blogs](https://github.com/shahmeetk/blogs)

-## 🔄 Automatic Updates

-This portfolio is set up with GitHub Actions to automatically deploy updates to GitHub Pages whenever changes are pushed to the main branch.
-This ensures that my portfolio is always up-to-date with my latest achievements and projects.
-Visit [shahmeetk.github.io](https://shahmeetk.github.io) to see the live version.
+Please update your bookmarks and references to use the new URLs.
+This repository is kept for historical purposes only and will not receive any updates.

 ## 📫 Contact Me